-After 15 years in Information Systems, Mr. Lindner returned to the classroom in September 2000 at The GW Community School to teach math, the best job in the world!
+After 15 years in Information Systems, Mr. Lindner returned to the classroom in September 2000 at The GW Community School to teach math and French, the best job in the world!
 Mr. Lindner has a wonderful wife Jenee, three great sons (two of whom, Chris and Sam, are graduates of GWCS), and two cozy dogs.
-He enjoys teaching, reading, international travel, sailing, and being home with his family.
-Mr. Lindner is also the coach of the championship GWCS Robotics teams, which once competed at the World Championships in the Georgia Dome in Atlanta.
+He enjoys teaching, reading, doing jigsaw puzzles and being home with his family.
+He has a special interest in the history of the American Civil Ward and has visited and studied many historical sites.
+Mr. Lindner is also the coach of the championship GWCS Robotics teams, which has twice competed at the World Championships.

 Before learning Calculus, there are many concepts and skills of Mathematics that students study.
 Many of these are particularly necessary to prepare a student to learn Calculus.
 These are the topics covered in Precalculus.